rhadp-example-repos/automotive-image-builder/docs/building/index.md

 * `kernel_rpm`: The name of the kernel package used, defaults to `kernel-auto`.
 * `ostree_ref`: Name used for the ref when commiting an ostree repo
+* `display_server`: The name of the display server, wayland or xorg.
+Defaults to wayland.

 You can use `make manifests` to pre-process all the existing manifests without building them.
 This can be useful to ensure that all